-In preparation of the election process starting, the 'Election Timetable' will also be available on the Governor 'Elections' webpage - https://mft.nhs.uk/the-trust/governors-and-members/elections/ with the 2022 election process formally starting on Thursday, 14th July 2022 and voting packs being dispatched to eligible Members on Thursday, 18th August 2022 (for those Governor seats that are contested only).
+In preparation of the election process starting, the 'Election Timetable' is available on the Governor 'Elections' webpage - https://mft.nhs.uk/the-trust/governors-and-members/elections/ with the 2024 election process formally starting on Tuesday, 16th July 2024 and voting packs being dispatched to eligible Members on Wednesday, 28th August 2024 (for those Governor seats that are contested only).

 Election notification and papers are usually sent via e-mail or post via the election company to relevant/qualifying members (constituencies where Governor seats are open for election).
-Voting packs are also sent directly to qualifying members via e-mail or post (for those Governor seats that are contested only), with the 2022 deadline date that votes are to be returned directly to the Election Company (Civica Election Services) being 5pm on Thursday, 8th September 2022 (via the on-line election website or post):
+Voting packs are also sent directly to qualifying members via e-mail or post (for those Governor seats that are contested only), with the 2024 deadline date that votes are to be returned directly to the Election Company (Civica Election Services) being 5pm on Tuesday, 17th September 2024 (via the on-line election website or post):